srrvnn/srrvnn.com/README.md

-srrvnn.com
+srrvnn.name
 ==========

-My address on the world wide web, and the code that builds it.
+my index to the world wide web - what i do and what i am doing